Table of Contents

 WP Rocket also fixed all the issues flagged in the opportunities and diagnostics section for Elementor.
 The same improvements and fixes happened for Divi.

-Elementor’s issues flagged by Lighthouse🚀WP Rocket fixed them all!
+Elementor’s and Divi’s issues flagged by Lighthouse🚀WP Rocket fixed them all!

 Key Conclusions